haleybeav/React-Workshop/React-Workshop.md

 We will gradually parse and use this data in child components.
 The user's desired department, term, and all of the course data is passed to View.js, a child component as a prop.
 Prop is short for properties and are like arguments passed from one component to another.

-// PICTURE OF APP

 ### View

 In this component, we filter our course data based on the department and term selected by the user.
 After we have identified and stored the data matching the query, we pass this data on to the Course.js child component.

-// INSERT PICTURE OF VIEW

 ### Course

 The Course.js component displays a collapsible panel for each individual course and passes on that course's sections to the Section.js child component.

-// INSERT PICTURE OF COURSE

 ### Section

 We finally create a table and display all of the sections available for that course.

 As you can see, data trickled all the way down from App.js to the deepest child component.

-// INSERT PICTURE OF SECTION

 #### License